 Precisely Controlled Cooling

 CoolSculpting does not actually freeze fat.
 It draws heat away from the cells in preparation for chilling.
-Exact temperatures and time specifications cause the fat cells to crystalize then rupture.
+Exact temperatures and time specifications cause the fat cells to crystalize, then rupture.
 This leads to apoptosis or cell death.
 These destroyed cells exit the body via the lymphatic system.

 Safety Mechanism